-Some agencies are currently implementing on the Ground, the Mission Operation services that will be addressed in IOAG Service Catalog #3.
-There are analysis going on for future implementations in Space assets.
+Some agencies are currently implementing on their Ground Systems, the Mission Operation services that will be addressed in IOAG Service Catalog #3.
+There are on-going analysis for future implementations in Space assets.

 &lt;sup>1 Ground Tracking Assets may be Ground Stations, Ground Data System or a combination of both.